micbay/RaceTimerAndController/README.md

 ### **Prerequisites**
 This project involves a lot of different hardware and software concepts and implements some more intermediate to advanced code for Arduino.
 However, I have endevored to explain what I understand, in enough detail that someone with almost no experience can still implement and even modify to their own use.
 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
-To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering these topics exhaustively.
+To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering them exhaustively.

 <br>

 # **Hardware Configuration**
 All of the components are readily available and can be connected with basic jumper leads or simple conductor and header pin soldering.
 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
-It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a physical housing and the mechanical lane sensing interface are left up to the implementer to adapt to their specific use.*
+It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanant housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*

 ## **Parts for Race Controller**
 - [Arduino Nano](https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardNano) (or equivalent microntroller module)
 - [4 x 4 membrane keypad](https://duckduckgo.com/?q=4+x+4+membrane+keypad)
 - [LCD2004 4 row x 20 character display](https://duckduckgo.com/?q=LCD2004A+4+x+20+I2C+backpack), with [I2C backpack](https://www.mantech.co.za/datasheets/products/LCD2004-i2c.pdf)
 - 2-4 Chainable, [8-digit, 7-segment LED bar with integrated MAX7219](https://duckduckgo.com/?q=8-digit%2C+7-segment+LED+display)
-- +5V Passive Buzzer or speaker
+- Passive Buzzer or speaker
   - The 7-seg LEDs induced a hum on my buzzer, I used a diode on one lead to eliminate it.
-- 2-4 lap sensors/switches/buttons
+- 2-4 Analog or digital lap sensors/switches/buttons
 - 1 momentary button for in game pause and restart
-  - 10k Ohm Pull-Up resistor
+  - 10k Ohm Pull-Up resistor to adapt button for analog input on A6
 - Jumper leads to wire connections between peripherals & Arduino

 ## **PinOut Diagram for Wiring Arduino Nano**